Snartemo Station: Services

 The station is served by long-distance trains operated by Go-Ahead, counting eight daily services on weekdays, including a night train service.
 These operate from Oslo via Kristiansand to Stavanger.
 Snartemo is located within the outer catchment area for commuting to Kristiansand.
 The train uses fifty minutes to Kristiansand Station.
 This is less than half the time used to drive, which is further hampered by congestion during rush-hour.
 The station had 30,600 annual passengers in 2008.

-Snartemo is the only railway station in Hægebostad, and is the closest railway stations for the municipalities of Hægebostad, Lyngdal and Farsund.
+Snartemo is the only railway station in Hægebostad, and is the catchment area for the municipalities of Hægebostad, Lyngdal and Farsund.
 Agder Kollektivtrafikk operates a feeder service from Farsund and Lyngdal in connection with train services.
 There is a similar service northwards to Eiken.
 The routes must be ordered two hours in advance.